Loui McConnell: Background

 Son of Kirsty Green and Lee McConnell, McConnell lived a fun filled childhood, and always knew his dream was to be a rugby star.
 McConnell played his amateur rugby league with the Oulton Vikings and Methley Warriors.
-At 15 Loui was picked up by the Leeds Rhinos where he spent 5 years before moving on to the Featherstone Rovers.
+At 15 Loui was picked up by the Leeds Rhinos where he spent 5 years before moving on to Featherstone Rovers.
 After a couple of years of being a Flat Capper, McConnell moved onto pastures green and signed with the mighty Doncaster RLFC.

 Career

 Leeds Rhinos

 McConnell made his Super League debut in round 14 of the 2020 Super League season for Leeds against the Catalans Dragons.

 Featherstone Rovers

 On 12 Jul 2020 it was announced that McConnell had signed for Featherstone Rovers.

 Castleford Tigers (loan)

 On 31 Jul 2021 it was reported that he had signed for the Castleford Tigers in the Super League on a short-term loan.